Math 122 - Final Exam Study Guide

 - Find the sum of a series.
 Pay attention to geometric series and telescoping series.

-relationship between the derivatives of trig functions and their cofunctions, the relationship
+factors, the relationship between the derivatives of trig functions and their cofunctions, the relationship between the

 - The final exam is open notebook.